winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 #### `wing compile -t tf-aws --update-pins`

-Automatically removes any orphaned pins from the lockfile.
-For now this is no different from just deleting the lockfile and recompiling.
+Automatically removes any orphaned pins from the pinfile.
+For now this is no different from just deleting the pinfile and recompiling.